John Wilbye: Career

 As well as working in Suffolk, Wilbye was involved with the music scene in London, where the Kitsons kept a town house (first in Austin Friars and from about 1601 in Clerkenwell).
-His first book of madrigals was published in London in 1598, the madrigals being described as "newly composed".
+His first book of madrigals was published in London in 1598.
+The 30 madrigals are described as "newly composed".
 The publication was dedicated to Sir Charles Cavendish, whose first wife had been a Kitson.

 Wilbye remained in contact with his printer Thomas East.
-In 1600 Wilbye and Edward Johnson took on a proofreading job for Easte, the first edition of Dowland's Second Book of Songs, as Dowland was abroad.
-East died in 1608, and Wilbye's second book of madrigals was printed the following year by East's nephew Thomas Snodham who had served an apprenticeship under his uncle.
+In 1600 Wilbye and Edward Johnson took on a proofreading job for East, the first edition of Dowland's Second Book of Songs, as Dowland was abroad.
+East died in 1608, and Wilbye's second book of madrigals, containing 31 works, was printed the following year by East's nephew Thomas Snodham who had served an apprenticeship under his uncle.

 Compositions

 Hengrave was a recusant household, but little religious music by Wilbye survives, and even less keyboard music (one piece in Clement Matchett's Virginal Book).
 His main interest seems to have been madrigals.
 A set of madrigals by him appeared in 1598, and a second in 1608, the two sets containing sixty-four pieces.

 Wilbye is probably the most famous of all the English madrigalists; his pieces have long been favourites and are often included in modern collections.
-His madrigals include "Weep, weep mine eyes", "Weep, O mine eyes" and "Draw on, sweet night".
-He also wrote the poem, "Love not me for comely grace".
 His style is characterized by delicate writing for the voice, acute sensitivity to the text and the use of "false relations" between the major and minor modes.